Estimated reading time: 5 minutes

 It can be incredibly distracting to constantly be trying to clear your inbox.
 And productive leaders know not to get off track.
 So, while it’s not quite social media, it’s still a means of communication and connectivity.
 And it’s something that leaders are still using, despite what they do on social media.

 But they use it differently.
 Productive and successful leaders limit their email use.
 Maybe they check their email once a day at the end of the day.
-Maybe they check it just a couple times.
+Maybe they check it just a couple of times.

 But one thing is for certain: they have email notifications off and they are not letting it distract them.